Top 10 Water Rides List

 Welcome to an Incrediblecoasters Top 10 List.
 When we list stuff, we actually explain why.
 Water Rides.
 Now that summer is here, the weather is getting hotter and hotter, and the popularity of water rides is growing and growing.
 People at amusement parks right now are like "Dude, I know X2 is an amazing ride and all, but it is just so f*cking hot outside!!!
 I mean you could fry bacon on the sidewalk!!!
-It's even hotter than my visit to Six Flags St. Louis, so while X2 is good and all, we're gonna go on Roaring Rapids to cool off."
+It's been getting so hot (thank you climate change, and F*ck you climate deniers.
+You're literally killing everyone assholes!) that everything's literally melting everything!.
+So while X2 is good and all, we're gonna go on Roaring Rapids to cool off."
 And yeah.
 Roaring Rapids will cool you off.
 However, it's not just cooling off that makes us crave water rides oh so much.
 Because really, if you only cared about cooling off, then I'd just recommend you do this.
 But there's much more to water rides that we all love.
 The idea of going down a drop and splashing down is very popular with guests, and hence, log rides are ridicously popular.
 Look at any GP Movie Amusement Park and there's always a log ride.
 Another popular water ride, is the River Raft.
-This symbolizes going down a raging river while going white water rafting, which always is popular with guests.
-(And some of the better models actually have drops. ) This not only gives you a chance to cool off that you really need, but it also gives you with a really good time.
+This symbolizes going down a raging river while going white water rafting, which always is popular with guests (And some of the better models actually have drops ).
+This not only gives you a chance to cool off that you really need, but it also gives you with a really good time.
 However, not all water rides are equal.
 Some may just be ordinary, and some are simply extrodinary.
 So, without any further delay, here are the Top 10 Water Rides.

 #10.